Joining the SCIONLab infrastructure

-If you are part of an organization and/or you are committed to do research with SCION, and using user ASes is not enough for your plans, then you could join SCIONLab with a dedicated host.
-We have compiled a short guide to document the requirements.
+If you are part of an organization committed to do research with SCION, then you could join the SCIONLab infrastructure with a dedicated host.
+We have compiled a short guide to document the requirements and procedure.
 You can join the SCIONLab network as an infrastructure AS with one or more machines, or you can start as small as dedicating only a simple commodity PC.

 This page is supposed to give you a general overview over joining as a part of the infrastructure.
-In any case, if you are interested in joining, please contact us directly.
+If you are interested in joining, please fill in this form or contact us directly.

-- Once the node(s) are ready on your side, create a
+- Prepare a machine or a VM that satisfies the requirements detailed below.
+Once the node(s) are ready on your side, create a

 scionlabuser with full